jdLYNC/wdi-project-1/readme.md

 To build a browser-based game using HTML, CSS and JavaScript.

 ## Approach
-After being presented with the project brief I considered several ideas for appropriate products, my selection criterea were based upon finding an idea that would push the limits of the skills I had learnt so far while also being simple enough for me to deliver a polished and professional looking product within the deadline.
+After being presented with the project brief I considered several ideas for appropriate products, my selection criterea were based on finding an idea that would push the limits of the skills I had learnt so far, while also being simple enough for me to deliver a polished and professional product within the deadline.

 Once I had settled on the idea of Shapes my goal was to reach an MVP as early as possible.
 I created the basic styling early on to gain a better feeling for the final product throughout the development process and then worked quickly towards the basic controls and the win/lose conditions.
 Once these the were completed the second half of the project week was devoted to gaining user feedback, finetuning the win/lose conditions and adding additional styling and ancilliary functionality.